isaacahuvia/website/content/authors/admin/_index.md

 ---

 Isaac Ahuvia is a PhD student in clinical psychology at Stony Brook University, studying under Dr. Jessica Schleider.
 His research focuses on the beliefs individuals hold about mental disorders (e.g. what causes them, how malleable they are) and how these beliefs relate to mental health outcomes.

-In addition to his research, Isaac lends his skills in statistical programming to ... [consulting blurb].

 {{< icon name="download" pack="fas" >}} {{< staticref "media/cv.pdf" "newtab" >}}Download CV{{< /staticref >}}.